valerianie/Assignment1/README.md

 Source: The World Almanac and Book of Facts, 1975.

-Data Set 2:
+Data Set 2: main_data

-Description:
+Description: from christophers repository

-Usage:
-Format:
-Details:
-Source:
+## i am going to change the dataset to a one available in r ##